Diane Powell – Board Chair/CEO

 Since retiring from law practice, she has volunteered at a variety of non-profit organizations, including arts groups, educational organizations, religious bodies, and animal rescue groups.
 In 2014, one of her adult sons was diagnosed with idiopathic hypersomnia, thus triggering her interest in the mission of the Hypersomnia Foundation and the research being conducted in the hypersomnia field.

 Sarah grew up and was educated in the UK, as a pediatric nurse, moving to the USA in 1989 with her husband.
-She has worked as an RN in various Pediatric and Neonatal Intensive cares in Georgia and California.
-Currently, Sarah owns and runs a horse-boarding farm.
+She has worked as an RN in various Pediatric and Neonatal Intensive cares in Georgia and California and maintains her RN license in CA. Currently, Sarah owns and runs a horse-boarding farm.
 Over the years she has enjoyed being involved in many facets of volunteering and fundraising for various organizations.

 Having raised three children and with the youngest in college, she felt it was time to return to volunteering.
 After being introduced to the Hypersomnia Foundation and learning about its mission, she believed her background in nursing could aid in helping the foundation meet its goals, through advocating for those with idiopathic hypersomnia and related disorders and educating the public and health care providers on these topics.